ThisIzATriumph/circular_Basecamp_old/content/notes/ecosophy.md

 ### Intuition-backed reason

+Pablo-servigne (Collapsology)

 #### Complex systems design is timely

 An entire analysis takes a lot of time and can easily be criticized.

-Instead we propose to reason in order of scales backed up by intuition.
+Instead we propose to reason in order of scales backed up by **intuition**.

 #### Sustainability at scales through circular design
 Achieve sustainability in order of scales, f.e. we know that a certain change in the system will lead to waste reduction.
 We choose to implement it.